ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 Please make alterations only the folder corresponding to your chapter, except for (8) below.

-1. Add the text content of your chapter to the corresponding file ``<chapter>.tex'', in the folder corresponding to your chapter.
+1. Add the text content of your chapter to the corresponding file [chapter].tex, in the folder corresponding to your chapter.

 2. The header of "<chapter>.tex" should have the following as in the current template: